Shamir-Lab/EMP/README.md

 The container was generated and tested using udocker.It can also be loaded using Docker.
 To load the container using udocker, do the following steps:
 * Install [udocker](https://github.com/indigo-dc/udocker)
-* Download the container from [here](https://drive.google.com/file/d/1kJLINKQNBMIUs-npavlzo8f4eOZf2Lls/view?usp=sharing)
+* Download the container from [here](https://drive.google.com/file/d/1XrWYv9-9x1erkrao_QgdcXeBV264BNzP/view?usp=sharing)
+* Extract the tar file from the tar.gz file
-* Load the container by running `udocker import --tocontainer --clone --name=emp emp-ubuntu-18.tar`
+* Load the tar file as a container by running `udocker import --tocontainer --clone --name=emp emp-ubuntu-18.tar`
 * Go inside the container by running `udocker run emp`
 * the EMP project resides under /sandbox/
 * EMP can be executed as described above in this README.